bessagroup/cookiecutter-bessapypackage/README.md

 You will be prompted to enter some information about your new package, such as the package name, author name, and email address.
 After you provide this information, Cookiecutter will generate a new directory with the structure of a Python package.

+**IMPORTANT: You do not clone this respository and work from it directly.
+The files contain template variables that need to be filled in when creating a new project.
+Instead, you use Cookiecutter to generate a new project based on this template.**

 ### Filling in your project details

 When generating a new project using Cookiecutter, you are prompted to provide several fields that are then automatically substituted into project files such as `pyproject.toml`, `README.md`, package directory names, CI configuration, and licensing metadata.
 Below is an explanation of each field in this configuration template.